 Surrounding the obelisk is a trench that’s just around 66 cm wide.
 One wonders how a group of workers would’ve had the room the carry out such intensive labor.

 Not only does the trench inhibit movement, but waste removal would’ve been an issue as well.
 And once the obelisk was finished, would there have been enough space to get it out?

 Egyptologists such as Mark Lehner have tried pounding the granite with dolerite balls, and noted that only a couple millimeters of rock could be removed after hours of work.
 And that’s just in one small area.

 Furthermore, those who’ve put the pounders to the test have all mentioned tremendous pain in their hands after a short time.
 And you can even try this out for yourself with the set of dolerite balls near the foot of the obelisk.

-I enjoyed trying it out during my visit.
+I gave it a go during my visit.
 But after just a few minutes I ended up with sore hands and nothing to show for it!

 Did the ancient Egyptians really use these dolerite balls to shape the obelisks?
-Or are their presence a red herring?
+Or is their presence a red herring?
 Perhaps they were instead used for some other purpose.